Lisp-Stat/documentation/content/en/docs/Cookbooks/quick-plot.md

 ## Overview

+{{% alert title="Package setup" color="warn" %}} The `quickplot` system has now been integrated into `plot` and the Lisp-Stat plot architecture no longer has a seperate `quickplot`.
+All of the below examples should still work: ignore the `qplot` package.
+The [plot](https://github.com/Lisp-Stat/plot) README has some working examples if you want a quick start.

+If you're looking for a starter contribution, this area of documentation is both easy and valuable.
+{{% /alert %}}

 The `geom` and `gg` packages provide a set of composable helper functions for building [Vega-Lite](https://vega.github.io/vega-lite/) plot specifications.
 Inspired by R's